OneLogin setup guide

 How to set it up in less than 5 minutes

 First, sign up for OneLogin and configure the connection to your LDAP or AD server.
 This will take a bit more time of course.
-But connecting SI and OneLogin is a walk in the park.
+But connecting Small Improvements and OneLogin is a walk in the park.
 You need to configure both systems.
 Here's what needs to be done:

 In OneLogin: Activate the Small Improvements app